PGAS-community-benchmarks/CFD-Proxy/README.txt

 kernel is representative for a much broader class of applications which make use of unstructured meshes.

+This benchmark aims at strong scaling scenarios with ~ 100 mesh points per core.
+For more details please see the documentation.
+For even more details please have a look at the code.

 ==============================================================================
 2. Contents of this Distribution
 ==============================================================================